olegknyazev/GameTablesDocs/getting_started.md

 # Getting Started

 ## Importing Package
 After purchasing the package on Asset Store, you can import it into your project via [Project Manager window](https://docs.unity3d.com/Manual/upm-ui.html).
-To see your Asset Store package select *Packages: My Assets* in the Packages dropdown menu.
+To see your Asset Store packages select *Packages: My Assets* in the Packages dropdown menu.

 ## Package Structure
-By default Game Tables package is located in `Assets/GameTables` directory.
+By default Game Tables package is located at the `Assets/GameTables` directory.
 This directory has the following structure:

  * **Example**